Posted: February 7th, 2016

 On October 30, 2015, the U.S. Securities and Exchange Commission (the “SEC”) adopted final rules on crowdfunding and issued proposed amendments to certain Securities Act rules with the purpose of facilitating certain kinds of crowdfunding.
 These adopted rules may provide construction project owners with the more “modern” option of crowdfunding their projects and a broader investor base, and the proposed amendments may provide these owners with a less onerous process by which to seek investors.

 The proposed amendments are subject to the notice and comment period and address at least two important securities rules.
 One of the proposed amendments is to amend Rule 147 of the Securities Act, which addresses intrastate offers, to offers that seek to sell no more than $5 million in a 12-month period, impose limitations on investors, eliminate the offer restriction while keeping residency requirements, and relaxing issuer eligibility requirements.
 The other proposed amendment is to Rule 504 of Regulation D, and seeks to increase the sale limit from $1 million to $5 million in any 12-month period, and to disqualify certain bad actors from participation in such offerings.
-These proposed amendments are subject to the notice and comment period, and as such are only initial proposals; you may make comments here.
+These proposed amendments are subject to the notice and comment period, and as such are only initial proposals; you may make comments on these amendments.

 The final rules adopted by the SEC require reporting and registration by certain crowdfunding platforms and companies seeking funding (for the portals, i.e., being on the Form Funding Portal and becoming a member of FINRA; for the companies, i.e., disclosure of the price of securities, discussion of financial condition, description of funds use, providing financial reports, among others).
 These rules also broaden the scope of the investors who may participate in such crowdfunding efforts.
 Specifically, the final rules allow companies “to raise a maximum aggregate amount of $1 million through crowdfunding offerings in a 12-month period” and would allow individual investors “to invest [over a 12-month period] in the aggregate across all crowdfunding offerings up to”: (1) whichever is greater: (a) $2,000, or (b) 5% “of the lesser of their annual income or net worth,” if their annual income or net worth is less than $100,000; or (2) 10% “of the lesser of their annual income or net worth,” if their annual income or net worth is equal to or greater than $100,000.
 In layman’s terms, these rules, on their face, allow companies to raise up to $1 million through crowdfunding efforts within a consecutive 12 month period, and would allow individuals whose net worth is less than $100,000 to contribute to such projects.